kitttn/temptest/Flashing-images.md

 ####Load firmware image to SVC internal flash on BDB
 STM32 internal flash is written via the JTAG interface, using gdb commands.

 #####Hardware Setup
 1. REMOVE POWER FROM BDB
-2. Connect JTAG interface to debug board CON3
+2. Connect JTAG interface to debug board CON3 and host USB
 3. Connect FPC from debug board CON9 to BDB CON18.
 Observe FPC labeling 'side Debug Board' and 'BDB'.
 4. Verify debug board SW5 is positioned *away* from the SW5 label
 5. Verify jumper is installed at debug board JP15 pins 1-2
 6. Optional: USB cable connected to BDB CON12 for SVC serial console.
+7. Apply power to BDB

 #####Software Steps
 1. Open a terminal window and start the JLink gdbserver, specifying the SVC device: `JLinkGDBServer -device STM32F417IG`